MaksymStoianov/appsscript-utils/README.md

 # Utilities for Google Apps Script Projects

-A set of utilities for Google Apps Script, as well as common functions for working with data, strings, validation and more.
+A set of utilities for **Google Apps Script**, as well as common functions for working with data, strings, validation and more.
 This project aims to simplify development in the Apps Script environment and provide frequently used functions in one place.